Felix-Redwood/Data-Centric-Development-Milestone-Project/Testing.md

     1. Go to the 'Elements' page and click the 'NEW ELEMENT' button.
     2. Try to add an Element without providing the name and verify that an error message appears.
     3. Try to add an Element without providing the vignette and verify that an error message appears.
-    4. Try to add an Element without providing the category name and verify that an error message appears.
+    4. Try to add an Element without providing the category name and verify that no new element is added.
-    5. Try to add an Element without providing the subcategory name and verify that an error message appears.
+    5. Try to add an Element without providing the subcategory name and verify that no new element is added.

 * Creating a new Category:
     1. Go to the 'Categories' page and click the 'NEW CATEGORY' button.
-    2. Try to add a Category without providing the name and verify that an error message appears.
+    2. Try to add a Category without providing the name and verify that no new c is added.
     3. Try to add a Category without providing the description and verify that an error message appears.

 * Creating a new Subcategory:
     1. Go to the 'Subcategories' page and click the 'NEW SUBCATEGORY' button.
-    2. Try to add a Subcategory without providing the category and verify that an error message appears.
+    2. Try to add a Subcategory without providing the category and verify that no new subcategory is added.
     2. Try to add a Subcategory without providing the name and verify that an error message appears.
     3. Try to add a Subcategory without providing the description and verify that an error message appears.